spribojac/Project_1/README.md

 This analysis offers a comprehensive look at the interplay between the COVID-19 pandemic and happiness levels across different countries.
 By visualizing COVID-19 death progression, identifying critical periods, and exploring correlations with various factors, we aim to contribute to a better understanding of the pandemic's broader impact on societies.

 Feel free to further explore the data and analysis in the accompanying Jupyter Notebook.

+## Limitations of the study
+The World Happiness Report data, like any dataset, has its limitations.
+Some of the key limitations include:

+**Subjectivity:** Happiness is a highly subjective and culturally influenced concept.
+Respondents' interpretations of happiness can vary significantly across cultures and individuals, making it challenging to standardize measurements.

+**Self-Reporting Bias:** The data relies on self-reported surveys, which are susceptible to response bias.
+Respondents may provide answers they believe are socially desirable or may not accurately assess their own well-being.

+**Cross-Cultural Differences:** Happiness is culturally and contextually dependent, and what constitutes happiness in one culture may not apply universally.
+This can lead to challenges in comparing happiness levels across different countries.

+**Limited Scope:** The report primarily focuses on a few key factors such as GDP per capita, social support, healthy life expectancy, freedom, generosity, and corruption.
+It may not capture the full spectrum of factors that influence happiness, such as cultural, environmental, or personal factors.

+**Data Collection Challenges:** Gathering data from diverse countries and cultures can be challenging.
+Some nations may have less reliable or comprehensive data collection systems, leading to potential data gaps.

+**Lack of Causality:** The report provides correlations between happiness and various factors but does not establish causation.
+It may not always be clear whether an increase in one variable directly leads to increased happiness.

+**Yearly Snapshot:** The report provides a snapshot of happiness for a specific year.
+It may not capture long-term trends or fluctuations in happiness over time.
+This is especially pertinent when comparing datasets pre and post COVID-19.

+**Political and Social Factors:** Political and social stability can significantly affect happiness, and these factors may not always be adequately accounted for in the data.

+**Data Manipulation:** In some cases, governments may manipulate data to present a more positive image of their country's happiness and well-being, potentially affecting the accuracy of the results.

+**Sample Size and Representativeness:** The representativeness of the survey samples and the sample sizes can vary across countries, which may affect the reliability and generalizability of the results.

+## Further areas of study
+1. Global Events and Happiness: Analyze how major global events, such as pandemics, economic crises, or natural disasters, impact happiness and resilience.
+For example, wars or including more datasets in the COVID-19 years.
+2. Cultural Variations in Happiness: Investigate how cultural norms and values influence the perception and pursuit of happiness across different societies.